Finding Harmony: Colors in Nature and Art

 How to Bringing Nature’s Colors Into Your Home

-You don’t need a full room makeover.
-Even small touches can shift the feeling of a space.
+You don’t need a total house makeover.
+Small touches can shift the feeling of a space.
 Here are some ideas to get started:

 -